AI-team-UoA/GreekQA-platform/README.md

 In the project directory, you can:

-###

 ### Run the app in the development mode:
 `npm run start`\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`

-#### Launches the test runner in the interactive watch mode.
+### Launch the test runner in the interactive watch mode.
+`npm test`\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-#### Builds the app for production to the `build` folder.
+### Build the app for production to the `build` folder.
+`npm run build`\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.\

-The build is minified and the filenames include the hashes.
+The build is minified and the filenames include the hashes. \
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.